zkcairo/fixedlend/README.md

 ## Flow of use:

-1. Borrowers deposit non yield assets (eg eth)
+1. Borrowers deposit non yield assets (eg eth) with `deposit`
-2. Lenders deposit yield assets (eg Feth, wsteth, etc...)
+2. Lenders deposit yield assets (eg Feth, wsteth, etc...) with `deposit`
-3. Both borrowers and lenders make offers on the market
+3. Both borrowers and lenders make offers on the market with `make_lend_offer` and `make_borrow_offer`
-4. Anyone can match any compatible offers - usually someone that wants to take an offer will make a correponding offer and immediatly match it with its wanted offer
+4. Anyone can match any compatible offers - usually someone that wants to take an offer will make a correponding offer and immediatly match it with its wanted offer.
+This is done with `match_offers`
+5. Offer are repaid with `repay_offer` or `liquidate_offer`

+## The different repayment flows:

+1. A regular repaid loan:
+Only the borrower can repay, and then it just takes the money that the borrower has in the protocol to transfer it to the lender.
+The borrower has to repay within the allowed time.
+In this case, the lender gets what he lent, and some interest.

+2. A liquidation where the borrower still has the money to repay the lender:
+In this case, when the liquidate function is called, the lender is repaid with the amount that the borrower has in the protocol.
+So if the loan was 100eth with 200feth collateral, and the borrower has 110eth in the protocol, then the liquidation do use the 110eth to repay the lender, and the collateral is not touched.
+In this case, the lender gets what he lent, and some interest.

+3. A liquidation but the borrower doesn't have the money to repay the lender:
+Its collateral is transferred to the lender, the value of this collateral isn't recomputed, so the lender can end up with a loss.
+The LTV ensures this won't be the case hopefully, but it can happen when yield bearing assets depeg.
+So if the loan was 100eth with 200feth collateral, and the borrower has 0eth in the protocol, all the 200feth is transferred to the lender.
+If for instance the borrower has 1000feth in the protocol, only 200feth is transferred to the lender, and the rest is not touched.
+In this case, the lender do not get what he lent, but get some collateral instead.

+## Known issues:

+If assets depeg then users are rekt, eg a lend of eth with feth as collateral, if feth depegs, then the lender can end up with a loss.

 ## How to run build/tests:

 Build: `scarb build`

 Run the tests:`snforge test`

 # Risks of using the app: